dan-blockpulse/tarsgpt/README.md

    1. Wrapped EVMOS Contract: [0xD4949664cD82660AaE99bEdc034a0deA8A0bd517](https://www.mintscan.io/evmos/evm/contract/0xD4949664cD82660AaE99bEdc034a0deA8A0bd517)
 3. See TARS interpretation of contract

 Note: The contract you are searching for MUST be (1) verified, (2) small enough that the GPT-4 modal can digest.
-Failing to comply by the requirements may cause the server to throw an error.
+Failing to do so by the requirements may cause the server to throw an error.